The Beatles at Shea Stadium: History

 The film is not a completely accurate representation of the actual concert performance.
-The songs "She's a Woman" and "Everybody's Trying to Be My Baby" are omitted from the film due to time and likely camera reel change issues (audio of the latter song was released on The Beatles Anthology Volume 2 CD).
+The songs "She's a Woman" and "Everybody's Trying to Be My Baby" are omitted from the film, likely from cutting the full performance down to fit the BBC's 50 minute time slot.
+(Audio of the latter song was released on The Beatles Anthology Volume 2 CD.)
 The audio for the songs that remained went through a heavy post-production process as well.
 Some songs were treated with overdubs, or even re-recorded entirely, by the Beatles at London's CTS Studios on 5 January 1966, to cover audio problems throughout the concert recording.
 In addition, the audio for "Twist and Shout" comes from a show at the Hollywood Bowl in 1964, and the audio for "Act Naturally" was simply replaced by the studio version of the song (released on the Help!
 LP in Britain and on the B-side of "Yesterday" in the US), sped up slightly and poorly edited to sync up to the film.

 The Beatles at Shea Stadium was also shown in cinemas in the United States.
 The band's friend from their years in Hamburg, Klaus Voormann, designed the advertisements used to promote the film.

 Although the film has not been officially available on DVD or VHS (except via a 1978 release by Media Home Entertainment that was successfully sued by Northern Songs), it has been widely available on the bootleg circuit for decades, including in a "raw audio" form that restores the original Shea Stadium audio track.
 A thirty-minute 4K restoration of the concert was about to be issued simultaneously with the release of the Ron Howard film The Beatles: Eight Days a Week on 15 September 2016, although added to the cinema showings of the film, it was absent in home video due to a lawsuit over the film rights.
 Apple Corps won the lawsuit in 2017.